Gab-San/Author-Picker/README.md

 # Installation

-> WARNING!: C compiler is needed to install this software.
+> WARNING!
+C compiler is needed to install this software.

 > This software was not tested on Mac or Windows (only on wsl).